 - Spoken French to English text

-Because of the self-marked nature of the exercises, students don't receive any points for completing work on vocab lists in Speaking Mode.
+Because of the self-marked nature of the exercises, students don't receive any points for completing work on vocabulary lists in Speaking Mode.

 Smart Lessons give you points for answering questions correctly; you only have to get a question right twice (or once, if you don't make a mistake).
 They also give you bonus points for completing sections of a lesson.
 Different sections are worth different amounts of bonus points, to ensure that students' work on questions is rewarded.

-Because of the self-marked nature of the exercises, students don't receive any points for completing work in Exercise mode.
+Because of the self-marked nature of the exercises, students don't receive any points for completing work in Long Answer sections.

 Bonus points in Skill Sections

-Within competitions (such as the World Series), points are earned differently to how they're earned on the rest of the system.
+Within competitions (such as the World Series), points are earned differently from how they're earned on the rest of the system.

 By default, students competing can complete content they have already learnt to earn points for the competition.
 This is because the competitions are automatically in Revision mode.

-If you'd prefer for students to only earn points for learning novel content, you'll want to select Learning mode.
+If you'd prefer for students to only earn points for learning new content in a competition you've created, you'll want to select Learning mode.

 If you would like to see how many points your students have earned, you can refer to our article How do I see how many points my students have earned this year or over a certain time period?